-Adventure Consultants will provide breakfasts and lunches for the duration of the course and evening meals on the three hut nights while the trip is running.
-This is from breakfast on Day 1/Sunday morning until lunch on Day 6/Friday.
-You will be responsible for your own evening meals on the four non mountain nights in Chamonix.
+Adventure Consultants will provide breakfasts for the duration of the trip and evening meals on the hut nights while the trip is running.
+This is from breakfast on Day 1 until breakfast on your departure day.
+You will be responsible for your own lunch and snacks each day, plus evening meals on the non-mountain nights in Chamonix.
 This allows you to experience the exciting culinary options available in Chamonix as there are many restaurants and bars within close walking distance that provide a variety of foods to suit your tastes.
-Any additional food, beverages or meals you purchase that are not mentioned in the inclusions will be at your own expense.
+Any additional food, bottled water, beverages or meals you purchase that are not mentioned in the inclusions will be at your own expense.

 Accommodation is provided on a twin share B&B basis from Saturday evening through to the following Saturday morning after breakfast.
 Accommodation in the mountains is in alpine huts in shared bunk rooms or dormitory rooms.
 Blankets are provided and no sleeping bag will be required.
 There is no single supplement or private rooms available in the mountain huts but we can arrange this for you in Chamonix should you prefer your own room.